hipercompl/fbdb/doc/fbdb_guide.md

 >**Warning**.
 You should not call `rows()` while another stream returned by an earlier call to `rows()` (from the same query object) is still in use.
 The new call will cause the previous stream to be closed immediately.
 Similarly, you shouldn't call the `fetchOneAsMap`, `fetchAsLists`, etc. methods while iterating over a stream returned by `rows()`: these methods and the stream operate on the same physical data set.

-####  4.4.3. <a name='Utilitymethods:selectOneselectAll'></a>Utility methods: selectOne, selectAll
+####  4.4.3. <a name='Utilitymethods:selectOneselectAllexecute'></a>Utility methods: selectOne, selectAll, execute

 It is a common scenario to execute a `SELECT` statement and fetch a single row of the result.
 Or execute `SELECT` and fetch all rows immediately (as a list).
+Or execute `INSERT` or `UPDATE` without getting any data back.

-For these common tasks, the `FbDb` attachment object contains two utility methods: `selectOne` and `selectAll`.
+For these common tasks, the `FbDb` attachment object contains three utility methods: `selectOne`, `selectAll` and `execute`.

-> Note, that `selectOne` and `selectAll` are called directly from an attachment object, not from a query object.
+> Note, that `selectOne`, `selectAll` and `execute` are called directly from an attachment object, not from a query object.

+The parameters of the methods are identical to those of `FbQuery.openCursor` and `FbQuery.execute`, resp. (in fact, underneath the hood the utility methods actually call `openCursor` or `execute` on an internally created `FbQuery` object, passing down all parameters and passing the results back up the call stack).
+The only exception is that `execute` accepts one more named parameter: `returnAffectedRows`.
+If set to `true` (the default value is `false`), `execute` will return the number of rows affected by the SQL statement (if `returnAffectedRows` is `false`, `execute` always returns `0`).

-The parameters of both methods are identical to those of `openCursor` (in fact, both methods call `openCursor` internally, passing down all parameters).
-A temporary query object is instantiated internally in each of these methods, the statement gets executed, the results are fetched (a single row or all rows), and finally query gets closed automatically.
+A temporary query object is instantiated internally in each of these methods, the statement gets executed, the results (in case of `selectOne` and `selectAll`) are fetched (a single row or all rows), and finally the temporary query gets closed automatically.

 So, it's nothing that couldn't be done in code, it just saves some typing.